 Kids can get upset if they’re late for an excursion or event, so it’s a good idea to check their bag for notes each day.

-Let your school know if your child needs special attention at any time; for instance, if there have been problems at home, a death in the family or she has been sick.
-Likewise, if she has just won a competition or done well at karate, let the school know so they can encourage her.
+Let your school know if your child needs special attention at any time – for example, if there have been problems at home, a death in the family or he has been sick.
+Likewise, if he has just won a competition or done well at karate, let the school know so they can encourage him.